chef-boneyard/chef-web-docs-2016/chef_master/source/upgrade_analytics.rst

 Standalone
 =====================================================
-This section describes the upgrade process for a standalone configuraiton:
+This section describes the upgrade process for a standalone configuration:

 #.
-Stop the machine:
+Stop the services:

    .. code-block:: bash

       $ opscode-analytics-ctl stop

 #.
 Run |debian dpkg| or |rpm|.
 For |debian dpkg|:

    .. code-block:: bash

       $ dpkg -i /path/to/opscode-analytics-<version>.deb

    For |rpm|:

    .. code-block:: bash

       $ rpm -Uvh /path/to/opscode-analytics-<version>.rpm

 #.
 Run the pre-flight check:

    .. code-block:: bash

       $ opscode-analytics-ctl preflight-check

 #.
 Copy in the `/etc/opscode-analytics` directory from the Chef Server